bytesbydave/algorithms/Qustions/salesforce.md

 ## You notice a significant drop in performance on a key landing page.
 Walk us through how you would identify and resolve the issue.
 Diagnosing and Resolving Performance Drops.
 What tools or metrics will you use?

 - Use monitoring tools (Kibana, logs) to identify spikes in errors or load times.
+- Confirm tracking codes are intact and filters
 - Collaborate with other teams to rule out network/back-end issues
 - Check logs to see any recent changes
 - Validate fixes with metrics, profiling tools, and user feedback.